emily-trinh/restaurant-journal/README.md

 loading the file.
 Additionally, to reduce repetitive code, I might create an interface that the panels would implement, as they currently all have a common initialization method.

-Furthermore, there is an unnecessary association between the GUI class and the Restaurant class.
-I would refactor the GUI class to have it access the Journal's restaurants through the Journal itself.
+Furthermore,  I would refactor the GUI class to have it access the Journal's restaurants through the Journal itself.